eee-Andrew/WebPage_Future_is_Robotics/README.md

 ## Running the Site

 1. Start Apache and MySQL from the XAMPP control panel (or via `systemctl` if you installed the native packages).
 2. Visit the site at `http://localhost/<folder-name>/` (for example, `http://localhost/crunchlabs-clone/`).
 The `<folder-name>` must match the directory you copied into `htdocs/`—if you renamed the folder to `crunchlab-copy`, browse to `http://localhost/crunchlab-copy/`.
-The application auto-detects its folder name so navigation links and redirects continue to work after renaming.
+The application auto-detects its folder name so navigation links continue to work after renaming.
-3. Register a new account or log in using the seeded admin credentials (`admin@example.com` / `AdminPass123!`).
-4. Admins can manage products at `http://localhost/<folder-name>/admin/products.php`.
+3. Open `http://localhost/<folder-name>/admin/products.php` to add, update, or delete products.
+Because there is no site login, protect access to this page by restricting who can reach your local machine.

 ### Adding or Updating Product Photos

 1. Place JPG/PNG/SVG assets under `crunchlabs-clone/assets/img/products/`.
 A `placeholder.svg` file ships with the repo so the catalog always has a fallback.
-2. When creating or editing a product in the admin dashboard, set **Image Path** to `assets/img/products/<file-name>` (omit the leading slash and folder name).
+2. When creating a product in the admin dashboard, set **Image Path** to `assets/img/products/<file-name>` (omit the leading slash and folder name).
 You can also provide a full `http(s)` URL for externally hosted images.
 3. The storefront automatically displays the `name` column as the caption and the auto-increment `id` as the unique product identifier beneath each image.
 4. Add additional products any time—no layout updates are required.
 The responsive grid expands to fit as many cards as you need.

-## Viewing Accounts in the Database

-Once MySQL is running you can inspect the stored users (including their roles and password hashes) either through phpMyAdmin or the MySQL shell:

-### Option A: phpMyAdmin (bundled with XAMPP)
-1. Open `http://localhost/phpmyadmin/` in your browser.
-2. Sign in with your MySQL credentials (XAMPP default is user `root` with an empty password unless you changed it).
-3. In the left sidebar choose the `crunchlabs` database, then click the `users` table.
-4. phpMyAdmin will list every account along with the `role` column so you can confirm who is an admin.

-### Option B: MySQL command line
-1. Open the XAMPP **Shell** (or any terminal) and run `mysql -u root -p` (omit `-p` if your root account has no password).
-2. Select the database: `USE crunchlabs;`
-3. Query the table: `SELECT id, email, role, created_at FROM users;`
-4. To exit the shell type `exit`.

-Passwords are stored as secure hashes, so you will not see the original plain-text password—only the hashed value in the `password_hash` column.

-## Security Hardening

-The original prototype left several openings that could be abused.
-The current version includes the following safeguards:

-- **Session hardening:** Cookies are now sent with `HttpOnly`, `SameSite=Lax`, and optional `Secure` flags, and PHP strict mode reduces session fixation.
-- **CSRF protection:** Login, registration, and all admin product forms include verified CSRF tokens.
-Destructive actions (product deletion) now require POST instead of a GET link.
-- **Password hashing:** The seeded admin user uses the same `password_hash()` algorithm as runtime registrations, ensuring consistent bcrypt hashes.
-- **Logout sanitization:** Session data and cookies are fully cleared before redirecting to the storefront.

-For production deployments you should still enforce HTTPS, add rate limiting to login attempts, and consider stronger password and audit policies.

 ## Troubleshooting

 - **Access forbidden / blank page** – confirm the project folder is inside the XAMPP `htdocs` directory (or `/var/www/html` on Linux) and that file permissions allow Apache to read the files.
 - **Database connection failed** – confirm the MySQL service is running (green indicator inside XAMPP), the credentials in `config.php` match your MySQL setup, and that the `crunchlabs` database/tables were created from `database.sql`.
 - **"MySQL server has gone away"** – this indicates the database service dropped the connection (often after it has been idle).
 Start MySQL before loading the site and refresh the page—the application will automatically re-establish the connection using the retry logic in `db.php` when the service comes back online.

+## Security Notice

+With the password-only database approach requested for this setup, there are no authentication or CSRF protections on the PHP pages.
+Do not expose this application to the public internet without adding proper access controls.